GIFT ACCEPTANCE POLICY

 Description (but not value) of non-cash contribution, unless an appraisal accompanied the gift;

 Statement that no goods or services were provided by the organization, if that is the case;

 Description and good faith estimate of the value of the goods or services, if any, that organization provided in return for the contribution.

 A. Form 8283 and Qualified Appraisals

 Donors must file IRS Form 8283 with their income tax returns if the amount of their income tax deduction for all noncash gifts is more than $500.
 A qualified appraisal generally is required if a claimed deduction for an item or group of similar items is valued at more than $5,000.
 The donor will pay for all such appraisals.
 The CAF will require a qualified appraisal for all gifts of real property.

 B. Form 8282

 The CAF will file IRS Form 8282 if any charitable deduction property (which is defined as property valued at $5,000 or more per item or group of similar items and does not include publicly traded securities) is sold, exchanged or disposed of by the CAF within three years after the donor contributed such property.
 The Secretary/Treasurer will sign all IRS Forms requiring execution by the CAF.

-Donors who desire will be identified as members of the CAF’s Legacy Society, an organization established to recognize and thank individuals who have created provisions in their wills or estate plans to benefit the CAF and have informed the CAF of their commitments.
+Donors who desire will be identified as members of The Heritage Club, an organization established to recognize and thank individuals who have created provisions in their wills or estate plans to benefit the CAF and have informed the CAF of their commitments.